20 Protein-Rich Recipes That Won’t Break the Bank or the Planet

 What’s more, turn off your electronic devices one hour before bedtime.
 The blue light coming from your screens interferes with the production of melatonin, the hormone needed to fall asleep.
 You could also consider getting blue-light blocking glasses – although putting away your screens benefits your sleep in other ways too.
 At night, keep your bedroom dark and try to turn on as little lighting as safely possible when you have to get up to the bathroom.

-For everything you could ever want to know about the impact of light on your body and brains, check out this crazily detailed video or podcast ‘Using Light (Sunlight, Blue Light & Red Light) to Optimize Health’ from Huberman Lab.
+For everything you could ever want to know about the impact of light on your body and brains, check out this detailed video or podcast ‘Using Light (Sunlight, Blue Light & Red Light) to Optimize Health’ from Huberman Lab.

-Caution: If you have diabetes and/or peripheral neuropathy, please check with your doctor whether it’s wise to go barefoot, to avoid dangerous complications.
+Disclaimer: If you have diabetes and/or peripheral neuropathy, please check with your doctor whether it’s wise to go barefoot, to avoid dangerous complications.

 Your feet literally form the foundation for your posture and movement.
 But many of us wear fashionable shoes that restrict our foot mobility, sometimes with high heels that shorten your calve muscles and thicken your tendons.
 And these foot problems can lead to bad posture and changes in your gait, which in turn contributes to stress on your ankles, knees and hips.